EmamHosain/product-deletion-approval-laravel-reverb/README.md

 # Product Deletion Approval System | Laravel, Livewire & Reverb

 A web application built with Laravel, Livewire, and Reverb, where users can request to delete their products.
 The deletion request requires admin approval before the product is permanently removed.
+The process is handled with real-time notifications, ensuring that both users and admins receive instant updates on the request status.
+Admins can accept or decline the request in real-time, and the product will only be deleted upon approval.

 ## Project Gallery